-That includes a high-profile battle between Harvard University Law professor Charles Nesson and the RIAA, a battle staged in the unassuming state of Rhode Island.
-Just recently, Nesson and his army of law students were brushed back by a federal judge, based procedural issues related to legal certification in the state.
+This battle has been taking place in the unassuming state of Rhode Island, and it has garnered a lot of attention from legal experts and music industry insiders alike.
+Just recently, Nesson and his army of law students were brushed back by a federal judge, who cited procedural issues related to legal certification in the state.

-But the battle is now back on track, and either Nesson or a certified Rhode Island attorney will argue the merits this week.
-The case (Sony BMG v.
-Tenenbaum) pits the major labels against Joel Tenenbaum, a Boston University graduate accused of stealing seven songs.
+But the battle is now back on track, and either Nesson or a certified Rhode Island attorney will argue the merits of the case this week.
+The case, which is known as Sony BMG v.
+Tenenbaum, pits the major labels against Joel Tenenbaum, a Boston University graduate who has been accused of stealing seven songs.

 Story by news analyst Alexandra Osorio.